 Old Town Beer Exchange has a digital menu board that tracks the exact percentage of beer available on each tap.
 Not only can you see what’s available and how much of it is available on their menu board, you can see the same stats online at http://otbxhsv.com/beer.
 If you tweet or instagram about Old Town Beer Exchange with the hashtag #otbxhsv, your post will pop up on the menu board’s sidebar.

-Coming soon!
-The Rocket Republic Brewing Company will be hosting monthly Table Top Game Nights.
+The Rocket Republic Brewing Company hosts Table Top Game Nights every other Tuesday.
 So gather your friends, your game of choice and enjoy an evening of fantastical adventure!

 Old Town Beer Exchange accepts the virtual currency bitcoin.

 What better way to celebrate your geekiness than listening to a band that is made up of engineers rock out about space, science and, of course, cult horror film actor Bruce Campbell.